QSCTech/zjunet/README.md

 Download .opk package from [Release Page](https://github.com/QSCTech/zjunet/releases) (onto your router), Run `opkg install ./zjunet_<version>_all.opk`.

+### Arch Linux (AUR)

+Simply run `yay zjunet` to build the package from AUR and install it.

+Keep in mind that a fresh install without internet connection is almost impossible.
+Please complete installation before connecting to the intranet.

 ### Other Linux (Build from source code)

 ```bash